dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment4.md

 </div>
 </details>

-**Sanity check**: If you apply this on a DistillBERT model, the result should contain 12 named linear layers.
+**Sanity check**: If you apply this on a DistilBERT model, the result should contain 12 named linear layers.

 Then,